Labmem-Zhouyx/CDFSE_FastSpeech2/README.md

  3. We have provided some hifigan pretrained parameters in hifigan/pretrained/*, you can just load them (remember to unzip the *.zip file) or use your own well-trained vocoder in utils/model.py.

 ### 3. Training

-Before training, it should be better to adapt the symbol dicts in text/symbols.py manually (only contains relevant phonemes), to make sure that the phoneme classification works well.

-Then, train the model
+Train the model
 ```bash
 python3 train.py -p config/AISHELL3/preprocess.yaml -m config/AISHELL3/model.yaml -t config/AISHELL3/train.yaml
 ```
+*If you find the PhnCls Loss doesn't seem to be trending down or is not noticeable, try manually adjusting the symbol dicts in text/symbols.py (only contains relevant phonemes) to make phoneme classification work better, and this may solve the problem.*

 (Optional) Use tensorboard
 ```bash